 It was originally built in the 1100s by Sir Alan de Mortimer who owned the Barony of Aberdour lands.

-His family built the High Hall, one of the oldest parts the castle and St Fillan’s Church that still stands today nearby.
+His family built the High Hall, one of the oldest parts of the castle, and St Fillan’s Church that still stands today nearby.

 The castle then switched hands to many noblemen over the reign of James V and Mary Queen of Scots.

-During the Jacobite risings in 1715, many troops were stationed here and it after a second fire it was significantly damaged.
+During the Jacobite risings in 1715, many troops were stationed here and after a second fire, it was significantly damaged.